Accelerated Career Entry (ACE) Program

 ACE application and ALL materials must be submitted to the Nursing Department by January 15, 2015.

 With only 30 students being accepted into the program each year admission is competitive and qualified students may not be accepted because of limited Department of Nursing resources and clinical placements.
 The Department of Nursing admission committee members will evaluate the overall academic record and select candidates whose academic and personal qualifications present the greatest potential for program success.
 Students applying to the ACE program should understand that, if accepted, they will need to follow the ACE's program's plan of study and required course sequencing.
 Students are advised to refer to the Student Policies Governing Academic and Professional Responsibilities of Undergraduate Programs in Nursing (2011).
 Students are ineligible to apply for admission to the SCSU nursing program if:

--They have been dismissed for academic or clinical reasons in another nursing program. -They have failed to meet benchmark scores on assessment testing in another nursing program.
+- They have failed to meet benchmark scores on assessment testing in another nursing program.